5.8 Raising political awareness among young people

 National Youth Parliament

-In 2023, the relevant county departments of the Educational Authority held 21 county youth parliaments (diákparlament).
+In 2025, the relevant county departments of the Educational Authority held 21 county youth parliaments (vármegyei diákparlament).
 730 students participated in the county parliaments who had the right to vote.
-In these sessions, the National Youth Parliament delegates reported on their annual work and discussed the questions to be delegated to the National Youth Parliament.
+In these sessions, the National Youth Parliament (Országos Diákparlament) delegates reported on their annual work and discussed the questions to be delegated to the National Youth Parliament.

 United Nations Youth Delegate

-The UN Youth Delegate has also become increasingly popular among young people.
-Young people between the ages of 15 and 26 can participate in this programme.
+In Hungary, 15–26-year-old young people can participate in the United Nations (UN) Youth Delegate programme.
 The programme aims to give the young generation the opportunity to represent and assert their interests in international decision-making.
+The delegate also helps to bring the values of the UN and the Sustainable Development Goals closer to young people.
 Young people selected for the programme can represent their own country in the most important forums and consultations of the UN as members of the official delegations, as youth diplomats.

 Public Life Mentor Programme

-The NIT launched another programme in 2020, the Public Life Mentor Programme ('Közéleti Mentorprogram'), targeting young people who are interested in public life and social issues.
-They organised public life training where they received skill development training, participated in interactive roundtable discussions, and worked on projects on the solution of a youth-related problem.
-They held 3 sessions in recent years and more than 100 young people participated in the programme.
+The National Youth Council (Nemzeti Ifjúsági Tanács, NIT) launched a programme in 2020, the Public Life Mentor Programme ('Közéleti Mentorprogram'), targeting young people who are interested in public life and social issues.
+They organised public life training where youth received skills development, participated in interactive roundtable discussions, and worked on projects to solve a youth-related problem.
+The aim of the programme was to help young people to engage, to practice critical thinking and to become responsible citizens who actively shape their environment.
+They held several sessions in recent years and more than 100 young people participated in the programme.
+The programme was ended in 2024.
+There is no information on the budget and financing of the programme.

 Parliamentary Youth Day

-During the day, participants attending the high school in grades 11-12. (around 300 people) will have the opportunity to speak to a member of the national and EU Parliaments, participate in an interactive debate and learn more about the Erasmus+ Youth Pillar.
+During the day, participants attend the high school in grades 11-12. (around 300 people) have the opportunity to speak to a member of the national and EU Parliaments, participate in an interactive debate and learn more about the Erasmus+ Youth Pillar (Erasmus+ ifjúsági terület).

 The debate is about questions prepared by the young people themselves and the debate is based on issues that concern them.
-The participation of the groups - together with their preparation and creative report - will be assessed by a professional jury.
+The participation of the groups - together with their preparation and creative report - is assessed by a professional jury.

-A youth programme of the Public Library and Public Education Directorate is the Democracy Game ('Demokráciajáték').
+A youth programme of the Museum of the Hungarian Parliament is the Democracy Game ('Demokráciajáték').
 This is a one-day event where students take on the role of MPs allowing them to experience the work of Parliament first hand.
 As part of the programme, young people can attend a committee meeting, a plenary session and a parliamentary group meeting.
+Another programme with a similar aim is the Parliamentary Tutorial ('Parlamenti különóra'), but with some additional cultural elements like visiting the Library of the National Assembly or attending the parade of the Parliamentary Guard.

-The aim of the programme is to familiarise young people with the work of MPs by imitating the legislative work of Parliament.
+The aim of these programmes is to familiarise young people with the work of MPs by imitating the legislative work of Parliament.
 The long-term goal is to awaken students' interest in public life.
 The initiative aims to get young people to participate in opinion-forming and discussion on issues that concern them, to develop their communication and argumentation skills, and to work in a team.

 'Like-a-Parliament'

 The 'Like-a-Parliament' ('Mint-a-Parliament') programme is similar to the Democracy game, but the target group is university students.
 The event is a two-day programme series consisting of a debate and a session.
 The representatives (students) form fictitious parliamentary groups in a simulation game.
 They submit draft bills that can later be debated in a parliamentary session.
-The last session took place in 2024.
+The last session took place in 2025 and more than 100 students participated.
+The programme is funded by the government.

 Promoting the intercultural dialogue among young people